 Reduce, Reuse, Recycle are words many of us have heard since we were young.
 While the terminology may differ from country to country, the idea remains the same.
 Help the planet by recycling materials to be used in other forms in an effort to reduce the impact we each have on this big beautiful blue ball.
+In this blog we’ll guide you through recycling in Spain and will give you some ideas on how you can reuse some of the things we tend to throw away.

 Moving to Spain doesn’t mean that you have to stop reducing your carbon footprint!
 Recycling in Spain is actually quite simple when you get the hang of it.
 Here the trash is collected in communal trash containers that are located in the street.
 Each neighborhood has bins where you can put your recycling, separated by the different materials.
 Get into the street and get to know where they’re located.
 Here’s a quick guide: